Eligible for a Health Savings Account?

 - You or your spouse, if married, can't have received or made contributions to a General Use Flexible Spending Account within the calendar year in which you want to make or receive HSA contributions.

 If you don’t meet all of the requirements listed above – meaning you’re not eligible for an HSA – you’ll be given an opportunity to designate your HSA ineligibility for the upcoming year during enrollment.
-You’ll then be offered a CDHP with a Health Reimbursement Account (HRA) that meets IRS regulations.
+You’ll then be offered a CDHP with a HRA that meets IRS regulations.

 Medical Veterans Affairs Benefits